raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 5. Install Solr 6.2.2
 6. Install SSL
 7. Setup as a Service using NSSM
-8. Edit and run c:\xp\sitecore-SolrCores.ps1
+8. Edit and run c:\xp\sitecore-SolrCores.ps1 to configure the cores for a Sitecore deployment. if the cores exist, they will be overwritten.
-9. Edit and run c:\xp\xconnect-SolrCores.ps1
+9. Edit and run c:\xp\xconnect-SolrCores.ps1 to configure the cores for an XConnect deployment. if the cores exist, they will be overwritten.

 ### General Installation
 1. Install Windows Server 2016